Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Discussion

 \subsection{Sources of uncertainties}

 In this study there are several characteristics and quantities that could effect our results.
-First, we acknowledge that it is difficult to determine the true placement of low luminosity sources ($\log(L_{\mathrm{tot}})\lesssim~43$) . \cite{Svoboda17} compared the placement of AGN and non-active galaxies on the HID and found that the level of mixing of AGN with non-active galaxies was generally very low, but some non-active galaxies in the sample did exhibit a luminosity exceeding $\log(L_{\mathrm{tot}})\approx43$, where low-luminosity AGN appear.
-This implies that the apparent softness of low-luminosity AGN ($\log(L_{\mathrm{tot}})<44$) may indeed be due to the contribution of the host galaxy.
-In the absence of extremely high spatial resolution observations which are only available for nearby galaxies, the only reliable deconvolution of the host galaxy contamination is obtained by a detailed modelling of the AGN SED.
-This has been done so far only for nearby low-luminosity AGN and there is not yet a fully accepted consensus on the level of UV host galaxy contamination to the low-luminosity AGN UV measurements \citep{Maoz07,Ho08}.
-A detailed analysis of the host-galaxy contribution of all low-luminosity sources in our sample is beyond the scope of this work and is the subject of other current work. \cite{Svoboda17} used empirical relations to estimate its contribution and found that when the host-galaxy contribution is corrected for, the low-luminosity sources move rightward on the HID (towards harder values).
+First, we acknowledge that it is difficult to determine the true placement of low-luminosity sources ($\log(L_{\mathrm{tot}})\lesssim~43$) . \cite{Svoboda17} compared the placement of AGNs and non-active galaxies on the HID and found that the level of mixing of AGNs with non-active galaxies was generally very low, but some non-active galaxies in the sample did exhibit a luminosity exceeding $\log(L_{\mathrm{tot}})\approx43$, where low-luminosity AGNs appear.
+This implies that the apparent softness of low-luminosity AGNs ($\log(L_{\mathrm{tot}})<44$) may indeed be due to the contribution of the host galaxy.
+In the absence of extremely high spatial resolution observations, which are only available for nearby galaxies, the only reliable deconvolution of the host galaxy contamination is obtained by a detailed modeling of the AGN SED.
+This has been done so far only for nearby low-luminosity AGNs and there is not yet a fully accepted consensus on the level of UV host galaxy contamination to the low-luminosity AGN UV measurements \citep{Maoz07,Ho08}.
+A detailed analysis of the host-galaxy contribution of all low-luminosity sources in our sample is beyond the scope of this work and is the subject of other current work. \cite{Svoboda17} used empirical relations to estimate its contribution and found that when the host-galaxy contribution is corrected for, the low-luminosity sources move rightward on the HID (toward harder values).
 A host galaxy correction to the UV luminosity will bring the sources downward also in the HID.
-For simplicity, and to avoid introducing unknown systematic uncertainties, we choose not to apply a similar host galaxy correction.
+For simplicity, and to avoid introducing unknown systematic uncertainties, we chose not to apply a similar host galaxy correction.